Hamidrza0008/School-Landing-Page/README.md

 # 🏫 School Landing Page

-this is a frontend project
+this is a frontend project.

 A modern and responsive **school landing page frontend** built with **Next.js, Tailwind CSS, and Framer Motion**.
 The project focuses on a clean UI, smooth animations, responsive layouts, and an engaging user experience.

 🔗 **Live Demo:** [School Landing Page](https://school-landing-page-website.vercel.app/)